-- Discuss, monitor and review our Anti-Bullying Policy on a regular basis. - Raise awareness and provide appropriate training for all Staff and Governors to identify bullying and follow school policy and procedures on bullying. - All adults should act as role models, actively demonstrating and encouraging positive relationships and behaviour. - Staff must be ready to listen to children's concerns and prepared to label the act not the child. - Engage pupils in developing anti-bullying practices and develop resilience such as having confidence in the 'STOP' message (Start Telling Other People). - Ensure pupils are confident that all bullying concerns will be dealt with sensitively and effectively, abide by the Anti-Bullying Policy and are aware of the range of sanctions which may be applied against those engaging in bullying. - Teachers use class discussion time to raise awareness of bullying and help pupils develop strategies to combat bullying type behaviour through the planned PSHE curriculum and the use of the SEAL programme.
-The use of the Creative Arts, visitors and current events can also develop understanding of feelings and enhance social and emotional skills. - Use of praise and reward systems which encourage helpfulness and politeness towards peers and adults. - Involve pupils in anti-bullying campaigns such as the annual Anti-Bullying week, E Safety Day and whole school assemblies. - Ensure parents/ carers work with the school to uphold the Anti-Bullying Policy and know whom to contact if they are worried about bullying - All parties signing the Home School Agreement.
+- Discuss, monitor and review our Anti-Bullying Policy and Peer on Peer Guidance (Appendix 1) on a regular basis. - Raise awareness and provide appropriate training for all Staff and Governors to identify bullying and follow school policy and procedures on bullying. - All adults should act as role models, actively demonstrating and encouraging positive relationships and behaviour. - Staff must be ready to listen to children's concerns and prepared to label the act not the child. - Engage pupils in developing anti-bullying practices and develop resilience such as having confidence in the 'STOP' message (Start Telling Other People). - Ensure pupils are confident that all bullying concerns will be dealt with sensitively and effectively, abide by the Anti-Bullying Policy and are aware of the range of sanctions which may be applied against those engaging in bullying. - Teachers use class discussion time to raise awareness of bullying and help pupils develop strategies to combat bullying type behaviour through the planned PSHE curriculum and the use of the SEAL programme.
+The use of the Creative Arts, visitors and current events can also develop understanding of feelings and enhance social and emotional skills. - Use of praise and reward systems which encourage helpfulness and politeness towards peers and adults. - Involve pupils in anti-bullying campaigns such as the annual Anti-Bullying week, E Safety Day and whole school assemblies. - Ensure parents/ carers work with the school to uphold the Anti-Bullying Policy and know whom to contact if they are worried about bullying - Ensure that pupils are confident in using our anonymous 'worry box system' and that all staff - Ensure that children are fully aware who the anti-bullying reps are so they know who to look out for in and around school